MirajMenon/fastapi-rock-paper-scissors/README.md

 ### Implementation note

-This implementation uses an in-memory dictionary (`games_db`) for storing game state.
-If you prefer a database-backed implementation with SQLAlchemy models and sessions, refer to the database integration branch: [fastapi-rock-paper-scissors/tree/feat/database-integration](https://github.com/MirajMenon/fastapi-rock-paper-scissors/tree/feat/database-integration).
+This implementation uses a database connection (PostgreSQL) with SQLAlchemy models and sessions for persistent game state storage.
+If you prefer an in-memory dictionary implementation, refer to the main branch: [fastapi-rock-paper-scissors/tree/main](https://github.com/MirajMenon/fastapi-rock-paper-scissors/tree/main).